amanbhatt97/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
 The Movie Recommendation System is a machine learning-based web application.
-It uses a powerful algorithm known as **cosine similarity** to analyze the relationships between movies.
-By comparing key attributes and features of movies in our database, we can identify similarities and recommend films that are likely to resonate with your tastes.

 ## Table of Contents